 Before buyers look at square footage or finishes, they’re already forming expectations.
 A clean, maintained exterior suggests fewer surprises inside.

 That doesn’t mean perfection—but consistency.
-Overgrown lawns, peeling paint, or cluttered porches often lead buyers to mentally adjust price before they even tour the home.
+Overgrown lawns, peeling paint, or cluttered porches often lead buyers to mentally adjust the price before they even tour the home.

 Over-Improving Isn’t Necessary